-When testing wave-wound armatures, if one coil is shorted the indication will show up at four places around the armature.
+When testing wave-wound armatures, if the leads of two coils are shorted the indication will show up at four places around the armature.
 Fig. 35 shows a winding for a four-pole wave armature in position for testing in a growler.
 The heavy lines represent two coils which complete a circuit between adjacent commutator bars, 1 and 2.
 The top side of one of these coils and the bottom side of the other connect at bar 10.
 It will be seen from this diagram that a short circuit between bars 1 and 2 would cause our steel strip to vibrate over the four slots shown by the small double circles.